thomaseastin/intel_sustainability_visualization_tableau/README.md

 My fifth visualization (Hourly Difference in Generation) is composed of a line chart showing the percentage difference in energy generation from the previous hour.
 This type of chart helps identify trends such as sudden spikes or dips in energy generation, which in turn can help plan when to perform power-intensive operations at the data center.

-Given that this line chart relied on specific times of day, I decided to create two seperate calculated fields called "Period" and "Percentage Difference" which both allowed me to ensure that the correct times were being adjusted when filtering through different regions:
+Given that this line chart relied on specific times of day, I decided to create two seperate calculated fields named "Period" and "Percentage Difference" which both allowed me to ensure that the correct times were being adjusted when filtering through different regions:

 Period
 ```